|

 book reviews, blogs, author recommendations, and recommendations of our customers).We

+look at each selection with both specific customers and new readers in mind.
+9. What do you like to read?
 I have very eclectic taste - I read everything from paranormal romance/fantasy to science

 fiction to mystery to general fiction/non-fiction.
 I'm just as apt to read a Laurell K. Hamilton book as I am to read a book

+on Borderline Personality Disorder to reading F. Scott Fitzgerald.
+10. Tell us something about your part of the country - we love travel.
 I live in the Foothills of the Blue Ridge Mountains, where we have typical Southern

 weather - hot in the summer and not too cold in the winter.
 Forest City is a mid-sized town, with all the charm of the old